Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/general-issue.md

 ---

-**Describe the issue**
+# General Issue

+`Q` What is the issue you are experiencing?

-A clear and concise description of what you want to happen.
+`A` <!-- A clear and concise description of what you want to happen. -->

-**Additional context**
+`Q` Do you have any additional context to share?

-Add any other context or screenshots about the issue here.
+`A` <!-- Add any other context or screenshots about the issue here. -->